Street Food

-Sfeeha is a variation of a meat pie or fatayar, it is more of a pizza than a pie.
+Sfeeha is a variation of a meat pie or Lebanese fatayar, it is more of a pizza than a pie.
 Traditionally made with with ground beef, I wanted to create a lamb version since my family LOVES lamb.
 I knew the rich lamb flavor, tangy pomegranate molasses and yogurt would really meld well together to create the perfect bite.
+These similar flavors can be found in my Lebanese meatballs with pomegranate molasses.

 I teamed up with my friends at the American Lamb Board this last month to not only get a sneak peek of the life of a sheep rancher but also bring you this delicious recipe.
-Showcasing another simple and delicious meal perfect for weeknight meals or a quick lunch idea.
+Showcasing another simple and delicious meal perfect for weeknight meals or a quick lunch idea that is just as easy as my lamb sliders with feta sauce recipe.

 Park City, UT